Rib Flare, or Where Are Your Ribs in Relationship to the Rest of You?

-At a dinner party last month, a group of friends decided to grill me on their posture, AKA.
+Sometimes at social gatherings, people will ask me to fix their posture, AKA.
 "Tell Us what we're doing wrong, right now!"
 This is what I tried to tell them, albeit only somewhat successfully.

-As players and teachers, most of us have been taught "good posture" markers, like sit/strand up straight, shoulders back, head upright, suck in the belly.
+As musicians, movers, and teachers, most of us have been taught "good posture" markers, like sit/strand up straight, shoulders back, head upright, suck in the belly.
 Ironically, many of these cues will not yield good posture at all, but will hide the body's deficiencies through overcorrection.
-For most of us, this yields rib thrust.
-What is rib thrust, you ask?
+For most of us, this was continue out into our daily activities, including yoga, weight lifting, running, etc. and yields rib thrust or rib flare.
+What is this, you ask?
 Take a look at this image below of Katy Bowman, biomechanics movement goddess.

 Take a look at the three difference variations of posture (there are infinite variations- these are just a few).
 Which one looks "the best" to you?
 Number three?- in which the body is upright and the shoulders back?
 Or Number Two, in which the spine looks slightly rounded or kyphotic?
 Also look at the vertical plumb line between the three images- only number two has the head stacked over the heels.
 In both image one and three, the head is trailing forward of the heels.
 Which image do you most resemble?
 The "best aligned" posture of these three is not number three, but number two, in which the body's natural spinal curves are preserved, and the head, ribs, and pelvis are all in a unified line.
 Number three reveals the rib thrust, which can be defined as the ribs moving forward of the pelvis which then does gnarly things to the lumbar (low back) spinal vertebrae.
 This is separating an aesthetic marker (shoulders back, chest forward) from a true body alignment marker (ribs and head over hips and heels).